webtresclub/huffplug/README.md

 ## Introduction

 Welcome to the _Buttplug_ NFT collection.
 Despite the playful name, these aren't what you might think!
-They're truly unique and visually captivating oscilloscopes, crafted with passion and ingenuity by the Webtr3s community.
+They're truly unique and visually captivating oscilloscopes, crafted with passion and ingenuity by the WebtrES community.
 This is also the first NFT Collection written in Huff and deplyed on mainnet.
 We have no certainties about this fact, but neither do we have doubts.

-## What is Webtr3s?
+## What is WebtrES?

-Webtr3s is a collective of talented hackers, primarily Spanish-speaking, dedicated to innovative and exciting projects in the blockchain space.
+WebtrES is a collective of talented hackers, primarily Spanish-speaking, dedicated to innovative and exciting projects in the blockchain space.
 With our diverse set of skills, we've come together to bring the _Buttplug_ collection to life!

 ## Contract Details